Meal Sites for Children

 For thousands of children, the end of school means months of wondering whether or not they will have enough food to eat.
-Thanks to support from the Regional Food Bank of Oklahoma, the United States Department of Agriculture, the Oklahoma Department of Education and the community, children under 18 can receive nutritious meals and/or snacks through the Regional Food Bank’s Summer Feeding program at select locations weekdays from June 1 through July 31.
-Click here to view a list of Summer Feeding sites.
+Thanks to support from the Regional Food Bank of Oklahoma, the United States Department of Agriculture, the Oklahoma Department of Education and the community, children 18 and under received nutritious meals and/or snacks through the Regional Food Bank’s Summer Feeding Program at more than 130 locations in 31 central and western Oklahoma counties.

-Since the program began in 2002, the Regional Food Bank of Oklahoma has sponsored the Summer Food Service Program (SFSP), through a partnership with the United States Department of Agriculture and the Oklahoma Department of Education.
-During the summer of 2016, the program served 6,484 children at 124 sites, providing more than 211,070 meals and snacks to children over the summer.
-For more information, contact Katie Honea at email@example.com or 405-600-3141.
+Since the program began in 2002, the Regional Food Bank of Oklahoma has sponsored the Summer Food Service Program (SFSP) through a partnership with the United States Department of Agriculture and the Oklahoma Department of Education.
+Last summer, 131 sites served 6,820 children in central and western Oklahoma.